ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 The model proposed by this draft is designed to be as generic as possible so to cover future special types of inventory objects that could be used in other technologies, that have not been identified yet.
 If the inventory objects were to be defined directly with fixed hierarchical relationships in YANG model, this new type of inventory objects needs to be manually defined, which is not a backward compatible change and therefore is not an acceptable approach for implementation.
 With a generic model, it is only needed to augment a new component class and extend some specific attributes for this new inventory component class, which is more flexible.
 We consider that this generic data model, enabling a flexible and backward compatible approach for other technologies, represents the main scope of this draft.
 Solution description to efficiency/scalability limitations mentioned above is considered as out-of-scope.

-# Examples of ports, transceivers and port breakouts {#port-examples}
+# Examples of ports {#port-examples}

-This appendix provides some examples of ports, transceivers and port breakouts implementations and how they can be modelled using the "ietf-network-inventory" model defined in {{ni-yang}}.
+This appendix provides some examples of port implementations and how they can be modelled using the "ietf-network-inventory" module defined in {{ni-yang}}.

 {{fig-board}} shows an example of a single board which contains three type of ports:

-1. An integrated port (non pluggable).
-This port can be of any type (e.g., optical or electrical), single-channel or multi-channel but not supporting breakouts;
+1. An integrated port (non pluggable);
 1. An empty port;
 1. A pluggable port